A Year as Trainee at David Livingstone Birthplace: Lara Lasisi

 I started my journey with the Next Step Initiative as a volunteer.
 My volunteering role focused on organising different workshops on social enterprise and employability topics.
 Through my volunteering, I witnessed how members within the African, Caribbean and Black and Ethnic Minority communities acquired the knowledge, skills and experience necessary to shape a sustainable future in Scotland and forge a sense of belonging.

 Through this experience I learnt about the traineeship which I started in April 2019.
-My traineeship based at the David Livingstone Birthplace Museum focused on three main areas: Collection and conservation, community engagement and research.
+My traineeship based at David Livingstone Birthplace Museum focused on three main areas: Collection and conservation, community engagement and research.

 Collections and conservation: A significant portion of my traineeship was centred on collections and conservation.
 I learned how museums manage their collections according to best practice and accreditation standards.
 I learned to catalogue objects, when unique identification numbers are assigned to individual objects within a collection.
 This number is attached to a computer record which is created on the Museum’s collections management system, Modes.
 The record is filled with relevant accompanying documentation, photographs and condition assessments.